 - Wildfires — a summary of wildland fires in the U.S. and related weather and climate conditions

-- The average Arctic sea ice extent for January was 350,000 square miles (6.3 percent) below the 1981–2010 average.
-This was the third smallest January extent since records began in 1979, according to analysis by the National Snow and Ice Data Center based on data from NOAA and NASA.
+- The average Arctic sea ice extent for January was 487,000 square miles (8.6 percent) below the 1981–2010 average.
+This was the smallest January extent since records began in 1979 and 100,000 square miles smaller than the previous record set in 2016, according to an analysis by the National Snow and Ice Data Center based on data from NOAA and NASA.

 - The Antarctic sea ice extent for January was 432,000 square miles (22.8 percent) below the 1981–2010 average.
 This was the smallest January Antarctic sea ice extent since records began in 1979 and 110,000 square miles smaller than the previous record set in 2006.

 For extended analysis of global temperature and precipitation patterns, please see our full January 2017 report